Azure/azure-sdk/releases/2020-10/js.md

 ##### Major Fixes on @azure/identity@1.2.0-beta.2

 - Added support for multiple clouds on `VisualStudioCodeCredential`.
-Fixes customer issue [11452](https://github.com/Azure/azure-sdk-for-js/issues/11452).
 - `ManagedIdentityCredential` has been aligned with other languages, now treating expected errors properly.
 This fixes customer issue [11451](https://github.com/Azure/azure-sdk-for-js/issues/11451)